-Further, the U.K. government left the EU, which commonly is referred to as Brexit.
+Further, the United Kingdom government left the EU, which commonly is referred to as Brexit.
 Brexit has created uncertainty with regard to the regulation of data protection in the United Kingdom.
-Data processing in the United Kingdom is governed by a U.K. version of the GDPR (combining the GDPR and the Data Protection Act 2018), exposing us to two parallel regimes, each of which potentially authorizes similar fines and other potentially divergent enforcement actions for certain violations.
-On June 28, 2021, the European Commission issued an adequacy decision under the GDPR and the Law Enforcement Directive, pursuant to which personal data generally may be transferred from the EU to the U.K. without restriction; however, this adequacy decision is subject to a four-year "sunset" period, after which the European Commission's adequacy decision may be renewed.
-During that period, the European Commission will continue to monitor the legal situation in the U.K. and may intervene at any time with respect to its adequacy decision.
-The U.K.'s adequacy determination therefore is subject to future uncertainty and may be subject to modification or revocation in the future, with the United Kingdom potentially being considered an "inadequate third country" under the GDPR and transfers of data from the European Economic Area, or EEA, to the United Kingdom requiring a "transfer mechanism," such as the EU's standard contractual clauses.
-Furthermore, there will be increasing scope for divergence in application, interpretation and enforcement of data protection law between the U.K. and EEA.
-We continue to monitor and review the impact of any resulting changes to EU or U.K. law that could affect our operations.
-We may incur liabilities, expenses, costs and other operational losses under the GDPR and privacy laws of the applicable EU member states and the U.K. in connection with any measures we take to comply with them.
-Other countries have also passed or are considering passing laws requiring local data residency or restricting the internati
+The United Kingdom has adopted a version of the GDPR (combining the GDPR and the Data Protection Act 2018), exposing us to two parallel regimes, each of which potentially authorizes similar fines and other potentially divergent enforcement actions for certain violations.
+On June 28, 2021, the European Commission issued an adequacy decision under the GDPR and the Law Enforcement Directive, pursuant to which personal data generally may be transferred from the EU to the United Kingdom without restriction; however, this adequacy decision is subject to a four-year "sunset" period, after which the European Commission's adequacy decision may be renewed.
+During that period, the European Commission will continue to monitor the legal situation in the United Kingdom and may intervene at any time with respect to its adequacy decision.
+The United Kingdom's adequacy determination therefore is subject to future uncertainty and may be subject to modification or revocation in the future, with the United Kingdom potentially being considered an "inadequate third country" under the GDPR and transfers of data from the European Economic Area ("EEA") to the United Kingdom requiring a "transfer mechanism," such as the EU's standard contractual clauses.
+Furthermore, there will be increasing scope for divergence in application, interpretation and enforcement of data protection law between the United Kingdom and EEA.
+We continue to monitor and review the impact of any resulting changes to EU or United Kingdom law that could affect our operations.
+We may incur liabilities, expenses, costs and other operational losses under the GDPR and privacy laws of the applicable EU member states and the United Kingdom in connection with any measures we take to comply with them.
+Other countries have also passed or are considering passing laws requiring local d

 In addition, domestic data privacy laws continue to evolve and could require us to modify our data processing practices and policies and expose us to further regulatory or operational burdens.
-For example, the California Consumer Privacy Act, or CCPA, took effect in January 2020.
+For example, the California Consumer Privacy Act ("CCPA") took effect in January 2020.
 The CCPA imposes obligations on companies that process California residents' personal information, including an obligation to provide certain new disclosures to such residents and creates new consumer rights, including relating to the access to, deletion of and sharing of personal information collected by covered businesses, including a consumer's right to opt out of certain sales of their personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for certain data breaches that result in the loss of personal information.
 This private right of action may increase the likelihood of, and risks associated with, data breach litigation.
-Additionally, a new privacy law, the California Privacy Rights Act, or CPRA, was approved by California voters in the November 3, 2020 election.
+Additionally, a new privacy law, the California Privacy Rights Act ("CPRA") was approved by California voters in the November 3, 2020 election.
 Effective starting January 1, 2023, the CPRA will significantly modify the CCPA, including by expanding consumers' rights with respect to certain sensitive personal information.
 The CPRA also creates a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.